QKEY-FOUNDER/qkp-sdk/docs/conformance.md

 3. Create and sign a Revocation for the claim
 4. Verify claim with revocation => MUST be false
 5. Apply a trust policy that only accepts trusted issuers

+---

+## Case C10 — Governance (Signed Proposal + Signed Votes + Tally)

+### Steps
+1. Create a Proposal and sign it
+2. Verify SignedProposal => MUST be true
+3. Create multiple SignedVotes for the proposal
+4. Verify votes and tally => totals MUST match expected
+5. Tamper a vote => it MUST be ignored by tally